“Did you know it is New York state law that you can’t buy alcohol before 8am?”

 Before I could come up with a good reason for opting out, he called to tell me that someone had volunteered.
 I went back to sleep until he was done shooting.

 I was jolted back to reality as the plane started to move, at which point my good luck had already begun– no one next to me.
 Kate grabbed my arm and squeezed it.
 Her enthusiasm never ceases to amaze me.
 She makes it hard to have a bad attitude.
 Kate’s sunny outlook can make you feel guilty for being anything but positive.
-I smile back at her and then we both stare out the window, dark sunglasses protecting our bloodshot eyes from the early morning sun.
+I smile back at her and then we both stare out the window, dark sunglasses from brillen kaufen online which are great protecting our bloodshot eyes from the early morning sun.

 I flip my book open and try to distract myself.
 I make it through a few pages before Kate’s gasp startles me, dropping my book.